riam05/TheAndrewExchange/README.md

 # Political Debate Analyzer

-A web application that discovers trending political topics and analyzes debates from both liberal and conservative perspectives using AI.
+A web application that discovers trending political topics, analyzes debates from both liberal and conservative perspectives, generates debate scripts, and creates AI-powered audio with distinct voices for each side.

 ## Tech Stack